 We produce Figure 5 and Figure 6 in order to answer Q2.
-In Figure 5, we rank PFAs in the order of decreasing percentage proportion of type 2 tweets, so as to allow the assessment of the relationship between the sentiments and the COVID-19 pandemic.
-Starting with the outlier PFAs (top 3 bars) previously identified in the answers to Q1, we can see clearly that the opinions of the type 2 portions of the bars are overwhelmingly negative (around 95%) at each time step.
+In Figure 5, we rank Pfas in the order of decreasing percentage proportion of type 2 tweets, so as to allow the assessment of the relationship between the sentiments and the COVID-19 pandemic.
+Starting with the outlier Pfas (top 3 bars) previously identified in the answers to Q1, we can see clearly that the opinions of the type 2 portions of the bars are overwhelmingly negative (around 95%) at each time step.
 The combination of type 1 and type 2 tweets together produce a much higher negative opinion compared with only type 1 tweets.
-For example, the opinion score of Thames Valley PFA at time step 1 is estimated as -76.5 combining both type 1 and type 2 tweets, an increase of 102% when compared with the score estimated using only type 1 tweets.
-Similar results are also obtained in Staffordshire and North Wales PFAs.
-The COVID-19 pandemic appears to have heightened the level of negative opinion in these three PFAs.
+For example, the opinion score of Thames Valley Pfa at time step 1 is estimated as -76.5 combining both type 1 and type 2 tweets, an increase of 102% when compared with the score estimated using only type 1 tweets.
+Similar results are also obtained in Staffordshire and North Wales Pfas.
+The COVID-19 pandemic appears to have heightened the level of negative opinion in these three Pfas.

-The remaining 39 PFAs have a relatively lower proportion of type 2 tweets.
-The proportions are slightly higher in time step 3 across all PFAs with around 8-10% compared to time step 1 and 2, which are around 5-8%.
-The potential impacts of type 2 tweets in these cases may not be readily apparent compared to the three outlier PFA above.
+The remaining 39 Pfas have a relatively lower proportion of type 2 tweets.
+The proportions are slightly higher in time step 3 across all Pfas with around 8-10% compared to time step 1 and 2, which are around 5-8%.
+The potential impacts of type 2 tweets in these cases may not be readily apparent compared to the three outlier Pfa above.
 However, the statistical testing proposed should tell us whether or not the impact is statistically significant.

 [INSERT FIGURE 5 HERE]

 Figure 5.
-Proportion of tweet types and sentiments per PFA.
+Proportion of tweet types and sentiments per Pfa.
 The brown and light brown sub-bars, represent type 1 tweets with positive and negative sentiments, respectively, while the green and light green sub-bars represent type 2 tweets with positive and negative sentiments, respectively.

 Figure 6 shows the results of significance testing represented spatially.
 We attempt to answer the question; “Given type 1 tweets as the expectation, how likely would we be to find an OP score higher than the ones derived from the type 2 tweets?”.
 In other words, if the public opinion solely about policing is considered to be the expected opinion, how different statistically is the opinion expressed in relation to the ‘COVID-19-pandemic?
 The red and the light red shades (in Figure 6) represent the significant ‘lower-than-expectation’ OP scores at p-value ≤ 0.001 and at p-value ≤0.025, respectively (note that ‘lower-than-expectation’ of a negative opinion means a higher negative score).
 On the other hand, the blue and light blue shades represent ‘higher-than-expectation’ OP scores at the corresponding p-values, respectively.
 Transparent polygons represent non-significant OP scores.
 In the supplementary materials, we provide tables showing the numerical representation of the results of the analysis.
-These tables include the ‘Observation’ tables, showing the computed OP scores across PFAs and time steps, the ‘P-value’ tables, showing the statistical significant values based on 999 replications, and the ‘Position’ table with value ‘TRUE’ if the observed OP score is greater than the mean expectation, and “0” if less or equal to the mean expectation.
+These tables include the ‘Observation’ tables, showing the computed OP scores across Pfas and time steps, the ‘P-value’ tables, showing the statistical significant values based on 999 replications, and the ‘Position’ table with value ‘TRUE’ if the observed OP score is greater than the mean expectation, and “0” if less or equal to the mean expectation.
 These three tables are combined in order to produce Figure 6 (see details in the source code).

 [INSERT FIGURE 6 HERE]

 Figure 6.
 Spatial representation of opinion significance.
-The regular and the bold lines represent the boundary of PFAs and policing regions, respectively.
-The value labels within each PFA are the observed OP scores.
+The regular and the bold lines represent the boundary of Pfas and policing regions, respectively.
+The value labels within each Pfa are the observed OP scores.